FreySolarEye/freysolareye.github.io/_posts/2021-11-27-Reversing-ISP-Router-Firmware[Part 1].md

 **Introduction**

-A few days i ago i decided that i want to reverse engineer one of my ISP's routers, specifically the ZTE Router Models.
+A few days ago i decided that i want to reverse engineer one of my ISP's routers, specifically the ZTE Router Models.
 Why would i do that?
 Well because it's fun messing around with custom firmwares.

 **Disclaimer**